RamanLab/iCOMIC_doc/docs/installation.md

 #### 2.2.
 Installation with Docker image

 iCOMIC can be run in Linux system using docker image.
-By running the following command, by default will launch iCOMIC and is ready to use.
+Running the following command, by default will launch iCOMIC and is ready to use.
 Make sure to add the path to your local directory containing samples.
 Docker support for Mac or Windows platforms will be extended in subsequent releases of iCOMIC.

 ```
 $ docker run -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -v </path/to/local/directory>:</path/to/local/directory> ramanlab/icomic:latest